Fylew/Pet/README.md

-This is a pet project, a password generator with a choice of different characters and customization of password length generation
+This is where I'll keep my pet projects